dniccum/nova-webhooks/README.md

 }
 ```

+Setting the label to *App Users* will show the following in the Nova action: `App Users:updated`.

 ### Webhook Resource

 The resource that is part of this tool will automatically be registered within Nova due to the trait that was added in the previous step.